Prag8855/aab/content/guides/elster-account.md

 ## What to do next

-If want to [start a business in Germany](/guides/start-a-business-in-germany), the next step is to [register your business at the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung).
-You need your ELSTER account to do this.
+To [start a business in Germany](/guides/start-a-business-in-germany), you must [register your business with the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung).
+You usually need your ELSTER account to do this.
+If you don't have an ELSTER account, there are [other ways to register your business](/guides/fragebogen-zur-steuerlichen-erfassung#different-ways-to-register-your-business).

 ## Need help?